 “Some of the participants may have never participated in a trapshooting event, and others have been shooting trap for 30 years or more,” Adams said.
 “These people are shooting with everything from a $500 shotgun up to a $20,000 one.”

 A free pizza party will be held Friday, June 3, compliments of the Idaho PITA.
 On Saturday, a steak dinner with Dutch oven potatoes and salad will be provided at $10 a plate.

 On Sunday, a memoriam for John Booth, who served on the Boise Gun Club and Idaho PITA Board of Directors, will be held.
 Officials will also induct Mike Rinard, the owner of Post 4, a shooting safety glasses company, into the Idaho Trapshooting Hall of Fame.

 “Mike’s been a wonderful asset to trapshooting,” Norton said.

-Theis located 8 miles west of Pocatello off Interstate 86.
+The Pocatello Trap Club is located 8 miles west of Pocatello off Interstate 86.
 Take exit 56, turn toward the airport and follow the signs for the club.

 “We have an opportunity to bring over 150 people into town, and some of them will camp out at the event,” Adams said.
 “But a lot of them will stay in hotel rooms, buy fuel and eat at the restaurants in town, so it’s very good for the city economy and the club’s.”